ccollicutt/ccollicutt.github.io/_posts/2020-05-06-spring-clould-gateway-animal-rescue.md

 # {{ page.title }}

 [Animal Rescue](https://github.com/spring-cloud-services-samples/animal-rescue) is a sample application used to demonstrate Spring Cloud Gateway, and Single Sign On, in the [Tanzu Application Service](https://tanzu.vmware.com/application-service) (TAS), which is based on Cloud Foundry.
 This particular demo has an an automated script that will deploy the microservice based Animal Rescue into TAS, and in doing so will setup a Spring Cloud Gateway (SCG) instance via a service in TAS.
-This makes it extremely easy to use and is completely available by self-service for developers.
+By using marketplace services in TAS developers get easy-to-use self-service access to single sign on and a API gateway.

 ## What's an API gateway?